 This degree is appropriate for you if your future plans include a career that requires an associate degree.
 Because our Associate in Science in Business articulates fully with the Excelsior College bachelor's degrees, it is also an appropriate step toward a bachelor's degree in business.
-Refer to Chart 2 on page 12 for a graphic representation of required credit for the Associate in Science in Business.
+Refer to the chart on page 14 for a graphic representation of required credit for the Associate in Science in Business.
 A description of outcomes and specific degree requirements follows.